dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Exhausted

 A creature that is exhausted is awake but moves at half speed due to exertion and tiredness, meaning that regularly it will take the creature two rounds to move a whole zone.
-An exhausted creature can attack and defend but will do so with 1 drop added to their roll, and no boosts can be applied, regardless of their existing boosts when out of the exhaustion condition.
+An exhausted creature can attack and defend but will do so with 1 drop added to their roll.

 #### Incapacitated

 A creature with this condition is awake and aware, but cannot move or act at full capacity due to some ailment or damage received.
-An incapacitated creature does all actions with 3 drops.
+An incapacitated creature does all actions with zero boosts and 3 drops.

 #### Paralyzed